-Grading Criteria: Each instructor will provide students with a rubric for assessment of work and stated grading standards for the course.
+Grading Criteria: Each instructor provides students with a rubric for assessment of work and stated grading standards for the course.

-Grading Scale: Each instructor will provide students with letter grades and/or points.
+Grading Scale: Each instructor provides students with letter grades and/or points.

-Attendance and Tardiness Policies:

-Each instructor will provide information regarding his/her attendance policy.
-Failure to attend class will result in a final course grade of "FA" or "FN" (see explanation below), depending on the individual instructor's course policy.
+Attendance and Tardiness Policies: Each instructor will provide information regarding his/her attendance policy.
+Failure to attend class will result in a final course grade of "FA" or "FN" (see explanation below) depending on the individual instructor's course policy.

+"FA"=failure, attendance-related (unofficial withdrawal).

-- FA= failure, attendance-related (unofficial withdrawal) Last recorded date of attendance required - FN= failure, never attended class (unofficial withdrawal)
+Last recorded date of attendance is required.

+"FN"=failure, never attended class (unofficial withdrawal)